yannoff/docker-php-fpm/README.md

 - pdo_mysql
 - pdo_pgsql

+_and the base APK packages:_

+- git
+- bash

-> :bulb: _To use the image with other extensions, consider [building a custom image](https://github.com/yannoff/docker-php-fpm/#2-building-custom-images), using the apposite `PHP_EXTS` [build argument](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg)._
+> :bulb: _To use the image with other extensions or to add extra APK packages, consider [building a custom image](https://github.com/yannoff/docker-php-fpm/#2-building-custom-images), using the apposite [build arguments](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg)._

 ## Usage